Frequently Asked Questions (FAQ)

 Q: What are NEON's Mobile Deployment Platforms?

-A: NEON mobile sensor arrays, called Mobile Deployment Platforms (MDPs), are available on a request basis.
-Much like requesting an airborne remote sensing survey, this resource is based on availability and the requester is responsible for covering the costs of the deployment.
-MDPs can be configured to collect a variety of meteorological, soil, and surface water data for short- to medium-term monitoring projects.
-Learn more.
+A: NEON mobile sensor arrays, called Mobile Deployment Platforms (MDPs), were available on a request basis up until 2026.
+MDPs could be configured to collect a variety of meteorological, soil, and surface water data for short- to medium-term monitoring projects.

 Q: What is the difference between NEON and the Long Term Ecological Research Network (LTER)?
 Is NEON just an expansion of the LTER program?